pjkarlik/webgl-twgl-bootstrap/readme.md

 This is a simple bootstrap for creating a webGL Canvas and attachng a Fragment / Vertex Shader program to the GPU with TWGL.js

-The Shaders are loaded in as template strings then atached to the canvas as a WebGL context object.
+The Shaders are loaded in as template strings then atached to as a GPU program to the canvas.

-From there I have a basic Uniforms loop - which sends in variables to the shader running on the GPU on frame refresh.
+A basic Uniforms loop, which sends in variables to the shader running on the GPU each frame refresh.
+Time since init, mouse xy position, and mouse click.
+Two textures are loaded asynchronous and added to the Uniforms.
+More textures or other various data can be added as needed.

 Included:
 - Simple CSS file for the body and canvas element to force full width